MaximShershavikov/ELEX-ELEX2-Geting-All-In-Game-Items/README.md

 ![изображение](https://github.com/MaximShershavikov/ELEX-ELEX2-Geting-All-In-Game-Items/assets/46265118/8608617c-d80b-4b34-ad05-55cad3bac365)

 4. Next, select the item that you want to replace with new items.
 There are two options for this:
-- Enter 1 if you want to store "Small Healling Potion" in your inventory, you must make sure "Small Healling Potion" is in your inventory before doing so
+- Enter 1 if you want to store **"Small Healling Potion"** in your inventory, you must make sure **"Small Healling Potion"** is in your inventory before doing so.
+If you chose 1 then go to step 6 of this instruction.
+The replacement will have **"Small Healling Potion"** in your inventory

 ![изображение](https://github.com/MaximShershavikov/ELEX-ELEX2-Geting-All-In-Game-Items/assets/46265118/abe0854c-0646-433d-8e42-4bf510d1ddf7)